 2.7 Waveney Local Plan Policy 8.38 (Non-Designated Heritage Assets) identifies that East Suffolk Council holds a local list of such assets and provides the criteria for adding items to that list.
 These criteria have informed the assessments in Table 2.1.
-The objectives of the Neighbourhood Plan (presented in the next section) reflect the issues of present importance to the community and this does not include the identification of non-designated heritage assets.
+The objectives of the

+Neighbourhood Plan (presented in the next section) reflect the issues of present importance to the community and this does not include the identification of non-designated heritage assets.
 However, recognising that these matters are important, we will work with East Suffolk Council to ensure that these items are included on the East Suffolk Council Non-Designated Heritage Asset 'Local List'.
 It is noted that the Broads Authority also holds a Local List and therefore, if assets within the Broads Authority Executive Area are identified in the future, then we will work with them to have these included on that Local List.

 - 2.8 Whilst not a heritage asset, and although few physical remains are visible, there is a site in Low Farm Drive where a V1 flying bomb struck in November 1944, killing 2 and injuring 17, as well as destroying 2 cottages (which have since been demolished).
-Although this is not a formal designation, it should be noted that this is a site of historic interest to the local community the setting of which should be considered when planning new development. - 2.9 In addition to the historical assets, Sprat's Water and Carlton Marshes, located within the Coastal Levels, are sites of national importance, primarily for its breeding and non-breeding bird assemblage and wetland habitats, including a number of rare species.
+Although this is not a formal designation, the Town Council will seek to ensure that this site of historic interest to the local community, including its setting, are considered in respect of any new development proposals. - 2.9 In addition to the historical assets, Sprat's Water and Carlton Marshes, located within the Coastal Levels, are sites of national importance, primarily for its breeding and non-breeding bird assemblage and wetland habitats, including a number of rare species.
 There are also other sites of local importance for habitats, namely the River Waveney, Share Marsh Dykes and Carlton Grove.
-As noted in the Local Plan in respect of the allocation of the Bell Farm site, the area has significant archaeological potential.
+As noted in the Waveney (East Suffolk) Local Plan in respect of the allocation of the Bell Farm site, the area has significant archaeological potential.
 Figure 2.2 below shows areas of archaeological interest, with the yellow triangles representing find spots.
 The County Historic Environment Record, maintained by Suffolk County Council, provides information on archaeological remains, and an online version can be viewed at www.heritage.suffolk.gov.uk.